-Another common term used to describe this process is called “Vanishing Twin” in which the remains of the reabsorbed fetus can be taken by the other twin or the mother.
-As daunting as this all may seem, especially for an unsuspecting dog owner, this phenomenon is actually quite common and is a normal part of the natural processes of canine reproduction and living.
-According to various studies, on average, about 11% of canines experience fetal resorption.
+Another term used to describe this process is “Vanishing Twin,” which refers to the situation where the remains of the reabsorbed fetus can be taken up by the other twin or the mother.
+Although it may seem daunting to unsuspecting dog owners, this phenomenon is quite common and is a natural part of canine reproduction.
+Various studies indicate that around 11% of dogs experience fetal resorption on average

 Causes of Fetal Resorption in Dogs

-The leading causes of puppy absorption tend to vary from dog to dog depending on many factors.
-Most times, the dog’s owner is unaware of reabsorption because the process can oftentimes go unnoticed.
-A puppy can reabsorb before the owners are even aware that the dam is pregnant and, in such cases, unfortunately, a cause can never be determined.
-In the event that the reabsorbed puppy was detected and confirmed alive and later confirmed dead, coinciding events and the status of the other pups can help establish a logical reason for the resorption.
-Some absorptions can be caused by infectious agents and others caused by non-infectious agents.
+The causes of puppy absorption can vary from dog to dog, depending on several factors.
+Often, dog owners are unaware of reabsorption because the process can go unnoticed.
+A puppy can be reabsorbed before the owners even realize that the mother is pregnant, and in such cases, the cause can never be determined.
+However, if a reabsorbed puppy is detected and confirmed alive but later found dead, observing coinciding events and the status of other pups can help establish a logical reason for the reabsorption.
+Some absorptions can be caused by infectious agents, while others are caused by non-infectious factors.

 - Brucella Canis — Commonly referred to as Brucellosis, the Brucella Canis bacterium can cause infection in the dam by affecting her reproductive organs and is even considered to be highly contagious.
 Brucellosis is responsible for a number of stillborn pups in many dogs of all ages and has been known to even cause infertility.